An elimination diet helps you discover what foods you may have an allergy or intolerance to. Here, we show you how it works and how to do it.

-Irritable bowel syndrome (IBS) is a very common gut disorder that affects between 10–15% of people worldwide (8).
+IBS is a common gut disorder that affects around 11.2% of people worldwide (

-Many people find that an elimination diet improves IBS symptoms like bloating, stomach cramps and gas.
+Many people find that an elimination diet improves IBS symptoms such as bloating, stomach cramps, and gas.

-In one study, 150 people with IBS followed either an elimination diet that excluded trigger foods or a fake elimination diet that excluded the same number of foods but not ones linked with uncomfortable symptoms.
+In a 2004 study, 150 people with IBS followed either an elimination diet that excluded trigger foods or a fake elimination diet that excluded the same number of foods but not ones linked to symptoms.

-People who followed the actual elimination diet reduced their symptoms by 10%, and those who best stuck to the diet reduced symptoms by up to 26% (9).
+People who followed the actual elimination diet reduced their symptoms by 10%.
+Those who best stuck to the diet reduced symptoms by up to 26% (

-Eosinophilic esophagitis (EE) is a chronic condition where allergies trigger inflammation of the esophagus, the tube that delivers food from mouth to stomach.
+Eosinophilic esophagitis (EE) is a chronic condition in which allergies trigger inflammation of the esophagus, the tube that delivers food from mouth to stomach.

 People with EE have difficulty swallowing foods that are dry and dense, increasing their risk of choking.

-In one study of 146 patients with EE, over 75% of all patients experienced significantly fewer symptoms and less inflammation through an elimination diet (12).
+In a 2005 study of 146 patients with EE, more than 75% of all participants experienced significantly fewer symptoms and less inflammation through an elimination diet (

-One analysis looked at 20 studies that restricted certain foods to improve ADHD symptoms.
-Researchers found that elimination diets helped reduce ADHD symptoms among children who were sensitive to foods (15).
+One analysis looked at 20 studies that restricted specific foods to improve ADHD symptoms.
+Researchers found that elimination diets helped reduce ADHD symptoms among children who were sensitive to foods (

 However, children should not follow an elimination diet unless supervised by a medical professional.